kallistaconsulting/genomic_resources_clogmia/README.md

 You now have secured access to this drupal site and can customize with basic Drupal methods.

 ### Custom Features
-* Customizable genome browser website with ~four commands!
+* Customizable genome browser website with very minimal command line
+* Runnable on any VM with docker, tested on Jetstream2 Cloud
 * JBrowse links to various databases - UniProt, FlyBase, Google Scholar
 * Sequence Server to JBrowse2 links
 * Shiny Server that will house custom versions of packages to link back to JBrowse